Healthy Snickers

 Table of Contents

-3. How to make healthy snickers
+2. How to make healthy Snickers

 5. Storage instructions

-7. More healthy candy recipes to try
+7. More healthy candy recipes

 • Better than the original.
-I’ve got nothing against a traditional snickers bar, but for some reason, they just taste better when you make them from scratch.
+I’ve got nothing against a traditional Snickers bar, but for some reason, they just taste better when you make them from scratch.

-Ingredients needed
+Key Ingredients

 • Almond meal.
 I recommend using almond meal, not almond flour, since we want the coarse texture from the skins to add a chewy bite.